bimdata/documentation-old/doc_sphinx/viewer/add_annotations.rst

 Deleting annotations
 ======================

-To delete all annotations, emit ``clear-annotations`` event to the Event Hub.
+To delete all annotations, emit a ``clear-annotations`` event to the Event Hub.

 .. code-block:: javascript